anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ;=> "Milk"
 ```

-So keyword can be used as a function that takes a parameter of a map,
+So a keyword can be used as a function that takes a parameter of a map,
-which will result in an output of corresponding value from the map.
+which will result in an output of the corresponding value from the map.

 Map can also be used as a function that takes a parameter of keyword,
-which will result in an output of corresponding value from the map.
+which will result in an output of the corresponding value from the map.

 Finally we have also explicit get function that takes parameters map and keyword,
-which will result in an output of corresponding value.
+which will result in an output of the corresponding value.

-But thats not all.
+But that's not all.
 We are not forced to use keywords as keys in maps.
 It just is very common due the practicality it provides.